algacyr-melo/dev-finance/README.md

 # dev_finance
-A finance web application by Rocketseat at "maratona discover" course.
+A financial web app created by Rocketseat and developed during Discover marathon.